 Since Apple Watch launched in 2015, Apple has announced new band collections every spring and fall to date.
 In addition to the original sport, leathers, and metal bands, we've seen woven nylon, sport loops, Nike, and Hermès added to the mix, as have a plethora of new colors.
 As fall 2018 approaches, what might we see from the next round of Apple Watch bands?
 Let's take a look.

 New Apple Watch band colors are a given: We're expecting new shades for many of Apple's classic bands, including the sport band and classic leather; they'll also likely match any new silicon and leather iPhone cases that the company releases.

 Stripes and co-colors have been the rage as of late, but we could also see diamonds, triangles, zig-zags, or anything at all coming up in the Fall.

 Although Apple gave them to some celebrities, the company never released gold or rose gold link bracelet editions.
 The same holds true for the new ceramic edition.
 Other watch vendors that offer ceramic cases offer ceramic bracelets to go with them.
 No doubt, an Apple ceramic link bracelet would be expensive, but it would also glorious.

-Anodized gold and rose gold, to match the sport cases, may not be resilient enough for Apple, but I have a suspicion many people would love to see them anyway.
+Additionally, anodized gold and rose gold (to match the aluminum cases) may not be resilient enough for Apple — but I have a suspicion many people would love to see them anyway.